AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/rebased-uri.md

 ``http://example.org/document/1``.
 Each example notes an example service that uses the approach:

-- *Simple Prefixing* (URIBurnder): ``http://service.example.com/resolve/http://example.org/document/1``.
+- *Simple Prefixing* (URIBurner): ``http://service.example.com/resolve/http://example.org/document/1``.
 The original URI is simply appended to a new base URL.
 Has the advantage of working with any protocol.
 - *Prefixing, No Protocol* (Triplr): ``http://service.example.com/resolve/example.org/document/1``.
 The original URI is simply appended to a new base URL after first removing the protocol (e.g. ``http://``).
 Server will  need to assume the ``http`` protocol if de-referencing the URI or reversing the rewrite.
 - *Prefixing, With Delimiter* (Callimachus): ``http://service.example.com/resolve;http://example.org/document/1``.
 The original URI is simply appended to a new base URL which ends with a semi-colon.
 - *Prefixing, As Parameter* (SPARQL Graph Protocol): ``http://service.example.com/resolve?uri=http://example.org/document/1``.
 The original URI is simply appended to a new base URL as a query string parameter.